ember-learn/ember-blog/content/ember-5-0-released.md

   - version-5-x
 ---

-Today the Ember project is releasing version 5.0 of Ember.js, Ember Data, and Ember CLI.
+Today the Ember project is releasing version 5.0 of Ember.js, EmberData, and Ember CLI.
 This post will cover our release strategy, how to upgrade, what to expect, and deprecated APIs that were removed.

 <!-- TODO - need a nice catchy intro that newsletters can copy paste -->